axelvaldez/radical-companies/_posts/3-radical-model/2023-03-04-ensembles-collaboratives-or-networks.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>Jose and I have been going back and forth on what to call groups of Radical companies working together.
-Should we call them networks, collaboratives, and ensembles.
-This is my case for ensemble.</p>
+Should we call them networks, collaboratives, and ensembles?</p>
+ <p>This is my case for <em>ensemble.</em></p>
  <p>Several co-owned companies want to get together to create particular thing.
 It is not a merger or an acquisition or anything like that.
 What this means for co-owned companies is that they want to pool their <span class="_paradigm">RAD</span>s for the duration of the project.
 They want to divide by all the <span class="_paradigm">RAD</span>s they have put out.</p>
  <p>Maybe it is an electric car and one company can do the basic motor while another works on the mechanical engineering involved in putting together a chassis with synchronized motors, etc. Each company can see how the technology they are passionate about could be applied to projects in the future.
 They want to remain independent and ready to go their own way.</p>